 The inspiration for our pop up camper interior makeover came from some camping fabric that I ordered online a few years ago.
 This cute fabric featured animals out camping.
 I knew I needed to use it in our trailer somehow.
 It would make some cute curtains, but I had not ordered enough.
 I decided to use it for the valance, even though there was not enough to make it ruffled.

 Before we packed up the trailer left fall, I pulled all of the camper window curtains and valances out of the pop-up.
 I decided to sew my fabric on top of the existing curtain fabric.
 This made it so much easier because I did not have to remove the strip of fasteners.
 Moreover, it added another layer for darkening.

 Being frugal, I decided to use a sheet for the curtain fabric.
 I measured the curtains and drew the measurements out on graph paper and realized, that a flat queen sheet was the perfect size for the side curtains.

 I searched and searched for a printed sheet that would go with the valance fabric.
 After several days of searching, I looked in our linen closet and realized that our current sheets were a good match.
 We have never used the top sheet so it was like brand new fabric.
 I added a turquoise strip along the sides for a pop of color.

 I purchased a different printed fabric for the bunk end curtains, which I also sewed the same way as the side curtains.
-You can get the directions for sewing the curtains here.
+Check out how I sewed the camper curtains.

 The next step was to find some bedding that matched the new curtains.
 I lucked out and found two quilts in the color palette on clearance for $5 each.
 They tie into the color scheme of our pop up trailer remodel perfectly and look like I stitched them.
-See how I made fitted sheets for our RV mattresses here.
+See how I made fitted sheets for our custom RV mattresses.

 When I pulled the pillowcases and shams from our current bed set out of the closet, I remembered that the set came with a matching comforter.
 We now use it on the dinette bed where our daughter sleeps.